-One of the unusual things about the Professional Services Automation (PSA) software space is that there are two distinct segments of the market, with vendors that don’t generally overlap with each other.
+One of the unusual things about the Professional Services Automation (PSA) software space is that there are two distinct segments of the market, managed services vs professional services, with vendors that don’t generally overlap with each other.
 Our product, Projector, is a well-known solution in one of those segments and is targeted at professional services organizations.
 A few years ago, I was speaking with a prominent analyst who covered the “other” PSA software segment, and it was like we were speaking different languages.

 During our discussion, I mentioned the names of some of the other well-known vendors that we compete against, that we appear in studies and benchmarks alongside, and that heavily use the term “Professional Services Automation.”
 The response?
 (Long pause.)
 “Hmmm…never really heard of them.”